-NME critique service closed for 2024
+NME critique service open for 2025

 The Quill and Scroll News Media Evaluation provides news media staffs a one-of-a-kind assessment of your publication(s) with constructive comments and suggestions for improvement from qualified evaluators.
 Judges will provide a thorough analysis and rating to schools, and the evaluation exercise and feedback are instructive and developmental.